 Immigration Reform and Control Act (IRCA): Applicable to all businesses, the IRCA requires employers to retain completed Form I-9s for as long as the individual works for the employer.
 If terminated, the employer must keep the Form I-9s the longer of three years after the date of hire, or one year after the date employment is terminated.

-Lilly Ledbetter Fair Pay Act: The Ledbetter Act, passed in 2009, has played havoc with employers’ document retention policies.
-In a nutshell, the Act (which will be covered in a future edition) extends the period of time an employee can make a claim that they were unfairly paid less because of a protected characteristic: race, color, religion, national origin, sex, pregnancy, age, military status, or genetic information.
-Employees in Texas used to be able to make a claim of this type for wages up to 300 days before they filed a claim.
+Lilly Ledbetter Fair Pay Act: The Ledbetter Act, passed in 2009, wreaked havoc with employers’ document retention policies.
+In a nutshell, the Act extends the period of time an employee can make a claim that they were unfairly paid less because of a protected characteristic: race, color, religion, national origin, sex, pregnancy, age, military status, or genetic information.
+Employees in Texas used to be able to include instances of wage discrimination that occurred up to 300 days before they filed the claim.
 Of course, this cut out an employee’s ability to make a claim for discrimination that may have gone on for years.
-The Ledbetter Act extends that period to two years.
-The problem for employers is that prudence then dictates that employers should retain payroll records, employee evaluations, and other information that informs on pay decisions all the way back to the time the employee making the claim was hired to show patterns of fairness to employees having various protected characteristics.
-This is far beyond the period required presently by law.
+The Ledbetter Act provides that when an employee is affected by a discriminatory pay decision or practice, each paycheck issued based on that decision or practice constitutes an individual discriminatory act.
+This means that each paycheck effectively resets the employee’s time limit to file a claim.

 What should I do: